awesome-mlss/awesome-mlss/README.md

 - **Community Call For Contributions for 2024 summer schools:** Please open pull requests for any summer schools you come across!
 Thank you :)
 - The schools are arranged in **reverse chronogical order by date**
 - Regarding the fee: Usually lower end of the fee is for students while the higher end is for industry folks.
 Please refer to the individual school website for further details
+- Recurring Summer Schools can also be added to each year's list

 ## 2024 Summer Schools